LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    -ampm              Sets the am/pm field for the date.
    -hourofday         Sets the hour of day field for the date.
    -zoneoffset        Sets the time zone offset field for the date.
-   -dstoffset         Sets the dst offset field for the date.
+   -dstoffset         Sets the DST offset field for the date.
    -yearwoy           Sets the year week of year field for the date.
    -dowlocal          Sets the local day of week field for the date.
    -extendedyear      Sets the extended year field for the date.